bluedavil/My-project/README.md

-this is my 1st project og html and css
+this is my 1st project of html and css